idra-lab/haptic_interface_ROS2/README.md

         ```bash
         ./start_TestAdmittance.sh
         ```
+## Ethernet configuration
+The computer must be connected via ethernet to the haptic device black box.
+The network interface used must have the `192.168.100.50` IP address.
+In Ubuntu you can set this IP from `Settings -> Network -> Select the right network interface -> Click the gear -> IPv4` and set
+- Address: 192.168.100.50
+- Netmask: 255.255.255.0
 ## Robot teleoperation
 The haptic interface can be used to command a target pose and the resulting force measured by the robot can be exerted by the haptic interface through the `haptic_control` node.
 Also a safe XYZ cartesian position zone limit is implemented.
 Limits can be changes modifyng the parameters in `haptic_control/parameters.yaml`.